 Having a dog can be one of life's most rewarding experiences.
 But having one also comes with a list of responsibilities.
 Your pet's health needs to be protected with regular veterinary care and canine vaccinations to protect both you and your pet from communicable diseases.
+If you're hoping that you and your dog will enjoy many years of fun, happiness, comfort and good health together, then you need to put canine vaccinations on your list of important things to do.
+Vaccinations can help your dog avoid some of the most dangerous infectious illnesses out there.
+All dogs require certain specific "core" vaccinations, while some may benefit from other vaccinations as well.
 Most people know about the danger of rabies, but there are many other threats to fight against with regular dog vaccinations, let our veterinary staff at Winter Garden Animal Hospital teach you more!

 Whether your dog is an indoor or outdoor pet, she may be susceptible to many disease threats including Parvovirus, Parainfluenza, Hepatitis, and Distemper.
 If she is an outdoor pet she also may be exposed to Lyme disease carried by ticks and to Leptospirosis, a disease caused by a spiral shaped bacteria.
 And the reason strictly indoor pets are also vulnerable to diseases, is the fact that many pathologies have air born causes.
 The breeze through an open window can bring them right to your best friend.

 Some diseases are zoonotic, which means they are communicable between species, from your pet to you, and vice versa.
 What this also means is that protecting your dog also protects yourself from infectious diseases.